Unifex/docs.tokaido.io/pages/environments.md

 Your Drupal development environment is now up and running

-⌚  Run "tok watch" to keep files in your local system and the Tokaido environment synchronised 💻  Run "ssh my-project.tok" to access the Drush container 🌎  Run "tok open" to open the environment in your browser
+⌚  Run "tok watch" to keep files in your local system and the Tokaido environment synchronised 💻  Run "ssh odppnsw.tok" to access the Drush container 🌎  Run "tok open" to open the environment in your browser

 Check out https://docs.tokaido.io/environments for tips on managing your Tokaido environment

 ```

 That's all you need to do!
 As the output suggests, you can access the SSH container and Drush by running `ssh your-project-name.tok`.

 You can also run `tok open` to have the Tokaido site in your browser.
-But if you've only just run `tok init`, you'll probably just get an error message.
+But if you've only just run `tok up`, you'll probably just get an error message.
 Let's move on...

 ## Checking the Status of your Environment
 You can run `docker-compose -f docker-compose.tok.yml ps` from the repo root at any time to see the status of your Docker containers.